phandennis/networking/README.md

 ---

-1. Clone a router from the base imsage and name it `grp1_rtr`.
+1. Clone a router from the base image and name it `grp1_rtr`.
 2. You may give them custom MAC addresses if you want, but not required for this activity.
     * Enable this adapter attach to `Host-only Adapter` and select the same network on as R1 and R2 on adapter 1.
     * Enable another adapter on the internal network and call it `grp_128`.